Saja-Alyosi/Bateman-Logo/README.md

 2. Edit the shapes via **Sketch 1** or **Sketch 2**.
 3. Adjust thickness via **Extrude 1** / **Extrude 2**.
 4. Export the final part (STEP / STL) for 3D printing or use in other software.

-## ⚠️ Note

-If you get a "did not regenerate properly" error, make sure the sketch is fully closed with no gaps between points.

-## 📄 License

-Unofficial project for educational purposes.
-The bat logo is a trademark of DC Comics / Warner Bros., with no official affiliation to this project.